 The machine is not cutting into the soil.
 Cause(s) Solution(s) The machine is not level Level the machine front to rear and side to side The wheels are not in contact with the ground Level the disc and/or set the depth adjustment The gauge wheels are adjusted too deep Adjust the gauge wheels Shovel points are worn Adjust stop collar of the main lift cylinder(s) for wear.
-Replace shovels if wear is severe Sweep stem angle is not correct Use 50 degree sweeps frame or the wings See the information for leveling the implement Make sure the wing fold cylinders are fully extended Hydraulic malfunction - air in the lines, cylinder or hoses leaking or not installed correctly.
+Replace shovels if wear is severe Sweep stem angle is not correct Use 50 degree sweeps Leveling adjustments are not correct on the main See the information for leveling the implement frame or the wings Adjust the gauge wheels Adjust stop collar of the main lift cylinder(s) for wear.
+Replace shovels if wear is severe Use 50 degree sweeps Make sure the wing fold cylinders are fully extended Check for leaks in the cylinders, hoses, and fitting Hydraulic malfunction - air in the lines, cylinder or hoses leaking or not installed correctly.
 Check for leaks in the cylinders, hoses, and fittings.
 Make sure all cylinders and hoses are correctly installed.